MOULD ON YOUR MEZZE BOARDS

 - Joint pain

-People with weakened immune systems should be extremely vigilant of “330”.
+People with weakened immune systems should be highly vigilant of “330”.

-Sweis & Cressey’s (2018) report examined four cases of individuals who were experiencing the above symptoms which all began within a two to twelve-hour time frame of consuming foods with MCA.
+Sweis & Cressey’s (2018) report examined four cases of individuals who experienced the above symptoms, all of which began within a two- to twelve-hour time frame after consuming foods with MCA.
 Individual symptoms would gradually resolve over an eight to seventy-two-hour period.
 It is important to note that none of the four cases developed the above symptoms when consuming NATURAL forms of citric acid found in lemons or limes.

 Sweis & Cressey’s (2018) report also identified the main toxins within Aspergillus niger, which are “ochratoxin A (OTA) and malformin C.

-OTA is a known carcinogenic...individuals are at risk of exposure to OTA if they ingest food contaminated with it such as wine, beer, coffee, dried vine fruit, pork, poultry, dairy, spices, and cacao.
+OTA is a known carcinogen.
+Individuals are at risk of exposure to OTA if they ingest food contaminated with it, such as wine, beer, coffee, dried vine fruit, pork, poultry, dairy, spices, and cacao.

-Toxicity from OTA is considered serious enough that it is among the 20 mycotoxins monitored in food…”
+Toxicity from OTA is considered severe enough that it is among the 20 mycotoxins monitored in food…”

 So, how do you protect yourself?
-Check your ingredients and avoid citric acid as best as you can.
+Check your ingredients and avoid citric acid whenever possible.